rguloztrk/Blacklist_Check/README.md

-# Blacklist_Check
+# Blacklist Check
+ - Blacklist check for domain with Bash
-Blacklist, http/https, dns, ftp control for domains
+ - http/https, dns, ftp control for domains with Bash